Advanced Surgical Techniques

 - Minimizing swelling is paramount — our advanced techniques and combined experience help at every step

-- This outline describes an evidence-based rapid recovery protocol incorporating nerve blocks, limb elevation, reduced initial activity, cooling/compression, and anti-swelling medications
+- This outline describes an evidence-based rapid recovery protocol incorporating nerve blocks, limb elevation, reduced initial activity, cooling/compression, and swelling-control measures

 Rapid Recovery Protocol